-The Company has determined that it had only one operating segment, i.e. mining The Company's mining operations are centralized whereby the exploration.
-Company's head office is responsible for the exploration results and to provide support in addressing local and regional issues.
-As at January 31, 2021 and 2020, the Company's assets are all located in Canada (Notes 5, 6 and 7).
+The Company has determined that it had only one operating segment, i.e. mining The Company's mining operations are centralized whereby the Company's head office is responsible for the exploration results and to provide support in addressing local and regional issues.
+As at January 31, 2022 and 2021, the Company's assets are all located in Canada (Notes 5, 6 and 7).